 During the trial period, you’ll keep a written log of the stimulation settings used and your pain levels.
 That information helps determine if permanent spinal cord stimulation is the best treatment method for your specific needs.
 If it is, Dr. Kline will refer you to a spinal surgeon for implantation.

-To learn more about spinal cord stimulation trials, call or go online to make your appointment at Atlantic Coast Pain Specialists today.
+To learn more about spinal cord stimulation trials, call or go online to make your appointment at Atlantic Coast Spine & Pain Center today.